Vesalius: 500 Years of Innovation: Home

-The J. Willard Marriott Library, in partnership with the Spencer S. Eccles Health Sciences Library, is hosting Vesalius: Celebrating 500 Years of Innovation, celebrating the contributions of Andreas Vesalius to education, anatomy, and design.
-From July 11 through October 3, the Marriott Library will display rare books, prints, anatomical models, and other materials related to the work of Vesalius throughout the building.
-Also on display will be facsimile plates from Leonardo da Vinci’s anatomical studies.
-These exhibitions are free and open to the public.
-Families and children are welcome
+The J. Willard Marriott Library, in partnership with the Spencer S. Eccles Health Sciences Library, hosted Vesalius: Celebrating 500 Years of Innovation, celebrating the contributions of Andreas Vesalius to education, anatomy, and design.
+From July 11 through October 3, 2014, the Marriott Library displayed rare books, prints, anatomical models, and other materials related to the work of Vesalius throughout the building.
+Also on display were facsimile plates from Leonardo da Vinci’s anatomical studies.
+This exhibitions was free and open to the public.
+Families and children are always welcome to the J. Willard Marriott Library.

 Renaissance Man: The Art and Science of Andreas Vesalius